CamCove-Crichton/Whiskey-d_Away/README.md

 - After the project was deployed, I went through some final touches before getting to the testing of the site
 - First of the final touch was to update the settings to be able to send emails from django I then went through and made added some touch ups to the styling for an improvement on the responsive design
+- I then added in the anchor tags and links for the social media links in the footer after resolving the issue of the footer not appearing on mobile devices
+- Started tidying up my project by going through all the linting errors I could find and fix

 ### Future Developments